 You are not able to register for your CPR number until you actually live at your new address in Denmark.
 It must be a valid address, meaning that you have the right to register your address in the CPR system.

 You need to apply for a CPR number at the Danish National Register.
-The office is located at the Citizen Service Centre (Borgerservice) at Odinsgade 14, 8900 Randers C. See opening hours at the Citizen Service Centre.
+The office is located at the Citizen Service (Borgerservice) at Odinsgade 14, 8900 Randers C. You must book an appointment in advance.

 - Using public online self-service solutions